vvv214/f23-cybersecprivacy/policy.md

 ### Religious accommodations
 It is the University's long-standing policy and practice to reasonably accommodate students so that they do not experience an adverse academic consequence when sincerely held religious beliefs or observances conflict with academic requirements.
 Students who wish to request academic accommodation for a religious observance should submit their request in writing directly to me (through email or Piazza private message) as far in advance as possible.
 Students who have questions or concerns about academic accommodations for religious observance or religious beliefs may contact the University’s Office for Equal Opportunity and Civil Rights (EOCR) at UVAEOCR@virginia.edu or 434-924-3200.

-### Student support team
-You have many resources available to you when you experience academic or personal stresses.
-In addition to your professor, the School of Engineering and Applied Science offers free tutoring, and has three staff members located in Thornton Hall who you can contact to help manage academic or personal challenges.
-Please do not wait until the end of the semester to ask for help!

-Lisa Lampe, Director of Undergraduate Education (academic), ll4uu@virginia.edu Blake Calhoun, Director of Undergraduate Success (academic), bic4sc@virginia.edu Alex Hall, Assistant Dean of Students (non-academic issues), aec5d@virginia.edu

-In addition to having an Assistant Dean of Students embedded in Engineering, we are also fortunate to have two CAPS counsellors embedded in our School.
-You may schedule time with Elizabeth Ramirez-Weaver or Katie Fowler through [Student Health](https://www.studenthealth.virginia.edu/getting-started-caps).
-When scheduling, be sure to specify that you are an Engineering student.
-You are also urged to use TimelyCare for either scheduled or on-demand 24/7 mental health care.

-Finally, the Center for Diversity in Engineering facilitates free tutoring during the academic year, helps students locate internships and research opportunities, and connects students with the many organizations on Grounds that provide information and support.
-The center also engages with student organizations, particularly those serving students who are traditionally underrepresented in engineering.

 ### Support for your career development
 Your career development path may take you beyond the confines of UVA.
 Perhaps you applied for an internship and your interview is taking place in-person across the country.
 Maybe you submitted an abstract to a national technical conference and you have been asked to present your work.
 These are not only necessary steps on your path but are also invaluable lessons in and of themselves.
 I wish to encourage and support you in travel related to your career development.
 To that end, if you notify me at least one-week in advance of such an event, I will offer you the choice of either